ourhalcyondays/personalsite/content/home/publications.md

 # Order that this section appears on the page.
 weight: 30

-title: Publications 📝 (Under Renovation 🚧)
+title: Publications 📝
-subtitle: 'This section is being updated, thanks for your patience!'
+subtitle: '(Under Renovation 🚧) This section is being updated, thanks for your patience!'

 content:
   # Page type to display.
 E.g. post, talk, publication...